-&lt;sup>36 See generally 1 SCHLUETER, supra note 20, § 1-8 (discussing the current system of military justice, which relies heavily on commanders for pretrial processing of a court-martial).
+36 See generally 1 SCHLUETER, supra note 20, § 1-8 (discussing the current system of military justice, which relies heavily on commanders for pretrial processing of a court-martial).

-&lt;sup>37 See generally David Schlueter & Lisa Schenck, Taking Charge of Court-Martial Charges: The Important Role of the Commander in the Military Justice System, 14 N.Y.U.
+37 See generally David Schlueter & Lisa Schenck, Taking Charge of Court-Martial Charges: The Important Role of the Commander in the Military Justice System, 14 N.Y.U.
 J. L. & LIBERTY 529 (2020) (addressing commanders' important roles in the military justice system).

-&lt;sup>38 See 1 SCHLUETER, supra note 20, § 17-7 (discussing role of convening authority in post-trial review of court-martial).
+38 See 1 SCHLUETER, supra note 20, § 17-7 (discussing role of convening authority in post-trial review of court-martial).

-&lt;sup>39 See National Defense Authorization Act for Fiscal Year 2010, Pub.
+39 See National Defense Authorization Act for Fiscal Year 2010, Pub.
 L. No. 111-84, sec.
 566, 123 Stat.
 2189, 2313 (2009) (directing a determination of whether DoD's standing sexual assault prevention policies and implementation plans are adequate to adjudicate violations under the UCMJ); see also National Defense Authorization Act for Fiscal Year 2013, Pub.
 L. No. 112-239, sec.
 576(d)(1)(G), 126 Stat.
 1632, 1760 (directing an assessment of "proposed legislative initiatives to modify the current role of commanders in administration of military justice and adjudication of . . . sexual assault crimes"); see also National Defense Authorization Act for Fiscal Year 2014, Pub.
 L. No. 113-66, sec.
 1731(a)(1)(A), 127 Stat.
-672, 973 (2013) (directing an assessment of "the impact . . . that uniformed attorneys, the military justice system has taken on the look of a lawyer-centric system that could be described as a civilianization of military justice.
+672, 973 (2013) (directing an assessment of "the impact . . . that removing from the chain of commander any disposition authority regarding charges preferred under . . . the [UCMJ] would have on . . . prosecution of sexual assault cases.").

+lawyer-centric system that could be described as a civilianization of military justice.
+40

-Some argued that the frequency of sexual assault in the military must be tied to the uniqueness of the command-centric decision-making authority within the military justice system, insinuating that commanders were not taking the problem seriously.
+Some argued that the frequency of sexual assault in the military must be tied to the uniqueness of the command-centric decision-making authority within the military justice system, insinuating that commanders were not taking the problem seriously.41